 TLD Group will be presenting a poster entitled, “A Three-Tiered Approach to Building Collaborative Leadership through Assessment & Partnership Coaching, Action Learning, and Interactive Classroom Training”, at the Coaching in Leadership & Healthcare 2017 conference on October 13-14.
 Our poster demonstrates how CHI-Texas Division utilized an innovative Partnership (Dyad/Triad/Tetrad) Leadership Model, where administrative, physician, nurse, and/or academic leaders are partnered at every hospital, service line, and market across the health system.
 To learn more about the conference, click here.

 Becker’s CEO/CFO Roundtable Conference

-We are very pleased to announce that TLD Group will be presenting a panel session at Becker’s CEO/CFO Roundtable Conference on November 13-15, 2017 with Clint Matthews, CEO of Reading Health System (pictured on left) and Michael Covert, CEO of CHI – Texas Division (pictured on right).
+TLD Group will be presenting a panel session at Becker’s CEO/CFO Roundtable Conference on November 13-15, 2017 with Clint Matthews, CEO of Reading Health System and Michael Covert, CEO of CHI – Texas Division.
 The panel session, entitled, “Creating Healthcare Leaders: Aligning Development with Strategy Execution” demonstrates these CEOs’ clear commitment to leadership development for physicians, administrators, and nurses through their innovative leadership development academies.
 Click here to learn more about Becker’s CEO/CFO Roundtable Conference.